 PAINT LINES/ LINEART

-Note: To do this you do not have to have the reference option activated in the layer.
+NOTE: To do this you do not have to have the reference option activated on the layer.

-In addition to using it as a means to paint, we can also use it to erase; very useful for deleting large segments.
-This can be done with any fill tool.
+In addition to using it as a medium for painting, we can also use it to erase; very useful for deleting large segments.
+This can be done with any filling tool.
 For this you have to click on the transparent color option found in the color circle.

-The layers are not exactly tools to apply color, but rather they contain them, but by using their functions we can have more control when we apply the colors, and for example, the opacity can allow us to give a certain effect to the colors as is the transparency effect.
+Layers are not exactly tools for applying color, but rather they contain them, but using their functions we can have greater control when we apply colors, and for example, opacity can allow us to give a certain effect to the colors such as the transparency effect.
 So, he considered that the management of the layers is essential to give color.
-Next I will explain some functions of the layers that will help us with the color.
-We've already covered some of them (reference layer and blend modes) before so they won't be covered here.
+Next I will explain some functions of the layers that will help with the color.
+Previously, we already saw some of them (reference layer and blending modes) so they will not be discussed here.

 • FIT TO BOTTOM LAYER

 We find this function in the layer options, it is the immediate icon on the far left.
-This function is extremely useful because it gives us a non-destructive method to apply colors, so we can modify specific parts without damaging the rest, but of course, for this you have to have everything separated by layers.
+This function is extremely useful because it provides a non-destructive method for applying colors, so we can modify specific parts without damaging the rest, but of course, for this you have to have everything separated by layers.

-Its function is to create a false cutout, that is, what is drawn on it will only be visible with respect to the limits of what is drawn on the layer to which it refers (the lower layer).
-If you remove the clipping, everything you've done will become visible, you can also apply multiple clipping layers to the same layer.
+Its function is to create a false cutout, that is, what is drawn on it will only be visible with respect to the limits of what is drawn on the layer to which it refers (the bottom layer).
+If you remove the clipping, everything made will become visible, you can also apply multiple clipping layers with respect to the same layer.

-We find this function in the layer options, it is the square icon with a small padlock.
+We find this function in the layer options, it is the square icon with a small lock.

 It is similar to the previous one with the difference that this is a destructive method.
-With this function new layers are not created, but when activated in that same layer you can only draw on the pixels that have color, the transparent ones are completely ignored.
+With this function, new layers are not created, but when activated on that same layer you can only draw on the pixels that have color, the transparent ones are completely ignored.

 PAINT LINES/ LINEART

-As we saw before, using the fill tool we could paint, but there is another method and that is to use this function.
-The advantage of this method is that we can paint parts of the lineart with different colors, unlike the other one, where we could only paint it all in one color at a time.
+As we saw before, using the fill tool we could paint, but there is another method and this is to use this function.
+The advantage of this method is that we can paint parts of the lineart with different colors, unlike the other one, where we could only paint everything in one color at a time.